maet3608/nuts-ml/_sources/tutorial/reading_samples.rst.txt

   [0.0, 0.0, 1.0, 0.0]
   [0.0, 0.0, 0.0, 1.0]

-Note that Numpy arrays larger than memory can be loaded and then processed with `np.load(filename, mmap_mode='r') <https://docs.scipy.org/doc/numpy-1.14.0/reference/generated/numpy.load.html>`_.
+Note that NumPy arrays larger than memory can be loaded and then processed with `np.load(filename, mmap_mode='r') <https://docs.scipy.org/doc/numpy-1.14.0/reference/generated/numpy.load.html>`_.